YananZhao0630/Graph-Distributional-Signals-for-Regularization-in-GNNs/README.md

 ## Reference

-Our proposed simple tricks such as adding edges and normalization for node classification are based on different models, developed based on the following repo:
+Our proposed regularization method is implemented based on different models (e.g., CGNN, GraphCON, PN-SI, and WGNN) , developed based on the following repo:

 GraphCON: https://github.com/tk-rusch/GraphCON